Automattic/jetpack/readme.md

 For more information, check out [jetpack.com](http://jetpack.com/).

-## Get Started

-To install the Jetpack plugin on your site, [follow the instructions on this page](http://jetpack.com/install/).

 ## Get Help

 Do you need help installing Jetpack, or do you have questions about one of the Jetpack modules?
 You can [search through our documentation here](http://jetpack.com/support/).
 If you don't find the answers you're looking for, you can [send us an email](http://jetpack.com/contact-support/) or [start a new thread in the WordPress.org support forums](https://wordpress.org/support/plugin/jetpack#postform).

-## Installation from  git repo
+## Get Started

+To install the Jetpack plugin on your site, [follow the instructions on this page](http://jetpack.com/install/).

+### Installation From Git Repo

 The `master-stable` branch of this repo contains an stable version with every JS and CSS file pre-built.